Click Here To Schedule A Consultation

 Alternative Treatment Options for Leg Veins

-Ambulatory phlebectomy is another procedure developed in dermatology during which surgeons remove superficial veins through small incisions in the skin to address venous insufficiency.
+Ambulatory phlebectomy is a surgical procedure developed in dermatology during which surgeons remove superficial veins through small incisions in the skin to address venous insufficiency.
 Ambulatory phlebectomy allows the removal of incompetent veins below the saphenofemoral and saphenopopliteal junctions.
 This surgical procedure is done on an outpatient basis and has a short recovery time.
 The junctions themselves cannot be removed, and endogenous laser therapy is needed to treat this problem.
+Ambulatory phlebectomy is typically performed for patients whose varicose veins are palpable, bulging on the surface, or causing complications.

-Radiofrequency Ablation (RFA) often replaces the need to surgically remove a vein when it comes to treating larger varicose veins.
+Radiofrequency ablation (RFA) often replaces the need to surgically remove a vein when it comes to treating larger varicose veins.
 This type of vein treatment inserts a small catheter within the vein, which is heated by radiofrequency energy.
-It’s similar to laser ablation but relies on radiofrequency energy to collapse the varicose vein.
-This procedure is similar to Endovenous Laser Therapy.
+The heat created from the radiofrequency energy damages and collapses the vein wall, closing the vein and diverting blood to other healthy veins.
+RFA is similar to laser ablation but safer as it relies on radiofrequency energy to collapse the varicose vein.

 What are the best ways to treat these leg veins at home?